BluAS, webpage controller for BluOS

 Known issues

-• Diacritics in artist names and album titles are not supported by the BluAS webplayer.
+• Diacritics in artist names and album titles are not supported by the BluAS webpage controller.